textpattern/textpattern.github.io/administration/diagnostics-panel.md

 # Diagnostics panel

-The **Diagnostics** panel is important for troubleshooting problems with your Textpattern installation, such as misconfigurations you might discover when installing or upgrading to a new version.
+The Diagnostics administration panel is important for troubleshooting problems with your Textpattern installation, such as misconfigurations you might discover when installing or upgrading to a new version.
 The panel can also be useful for troubleshooting functional problems you inadvertently introduce when extending the system, modifying the `.htaccess` file, or some other slight of hand.

 On this page: